arfan-mansoor/Getting-CleaningProject/ReadMe.md

 The aim of the project is to clean and extract usable data from the above zip file.
 R script called run_analysis.R that does the following:
 The input data containts the following data files:

-   * Item 1 Merges the training and the test sets to create one data set.
+   * Merges the training and the test sets to create one data set.
-   * Item 2 Extracts only the measurements on the mean and standard deviation for each measurement.
+   * Extracts only the measurements on the mean and standard deviation for each measurement.
-   * Item 3 Uses descriptive activity names to name the activities in the data set
+   * Uses descriptive activity names to name the activities in the data set
-   * Item 4 Appropriately labels the data set with descriptive variable names.
+   * Appropriately labels the data set with descriptive variable names.
-   * Item 5 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+   * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 In this repository, you find:

-   * Item 1 run_analysis.R : the R-code run on the data set
+   *run_analysis.R : the R-code run on the data set

-   * Item 2 Tidy.txt : the clean data extracted from the original data using run_analysis.R
+   *Tidy.txt : the clean data extracted from the original data using run_analysis.R

-   * Item 3 CodeBook.md : the CodeBook reference to the variables in Tidy.txt
+   *CodeBook.md : the CodeBook reference to the variables in Tidy.txt

-   * Item 4 README.md : the analysis of the code in run_analysis.R
+   *README.md : the analysis of the code in run_analysis.R

 ## Getting Started
 ##Basic Assumption